-What's your favourite part of the course, and what are the biggest challenges?
+What was your favourite part of the course, and what were the biggest challenges?

-My favourite part of the course has been meeting like-minded people from all different backgrounds within construction.
-It has been so interesting how we have all been able to learn from each other and expand our knowledge and skills together.
-I have met some wonderful people who helped me through the stressful moments, and we have all pushed each other to the finishing line.
+My favourite part of the course was meeting like-minded people from all different backgrounds within construction.
+It was so interesting how we were all able to learn from each other and expand our knowledge and skills together.
+I met some wonderful people who helped me through the stressful moments, and we all pushed each other to the finishing line.

-In all honesty, the biggest challenges have been in balancing part-time studies with working fulltime.
-I didn't expect it to be quite so difficult, but I wouldn't change the experience I have had.
-It has been amazing having my colleagues around me who have years of experience and technical knowledge, and are always so happy to help.
+In all honesty, the biggest challenges were in balancing part-time studies with working fulltime.
+I didn't expect it to be quite so difficult, but I wouldn't change the experience I had.
+It was amazing having my colleagues around me who have years of experience and technical knowledge, and were always so happy to help.

-How do you find the balance between fulltime work and studies?
+How did you find the balance between fulltime work and studies?

 My tip for those who are looking to do part-time studies while working full-time is to schedule your time!
-Every Sunday I sit and plan the week ahead - whether it is work or fitness or assignments or revision, have time slots for it all and stick to it as best you can during the week.
-By doing that I have been able to find the right balance of work/study while still doing all the other things I enjoy, such as seeing friends and doing my fitness classes.
+Every Sunday I would sit and plan the week ahead - whether it is work or fitness or assignments or revision, have time slots for it all and stick to it as best you can during the week.
+By doing that I was able to find the right balance of work/study while still doing all the other things I enjoy, such as seeing friends and doing my fitness classes.
 Also, don't be too hard on yourself if it doesn't always go the way you planned - keep your head high, keep going, try your best and that is all anyone can ask of you.
 And make the most of your time at Solent because five years goes by so fast!

-What has been the biggest highlight of your studies so far?
+What was the biggest highlight of your studies?

-The highlight of my studies has been proving to myself that I can do it if I put my mind to it.
-Anyone that knows me will tell you my history of education is not the best, but I got an opportunity at 18 and since then I have worked hard at it to better myself and prove that I am capable of anything I put my mind to.
+The highlight of my studies was proving to myself that I can do it if I put my mind to it.
+Anyone who knows me will tell you that my history of education is not the best, but I got an opportunity at 18 and since then I have worked hard at it to better myself and prove that I am capable of anything I put my mind to.

-Also being able to make a change - women in construction are few and far between, especially young women.
+Also, being able to make a change - women in construction are few and far between, especially young women.
 So, to be able to say that I am one of them and am paving the way for future women to join the industry is a huge highlight from the past five years.